jarndejong/Spotify2PlexPlaylistSyncer/README.md

 ### Sync settings
 ##### `sync_mode:`
 Type of sync.
 Options are:
 - `append`: Append all matched tracks from the spotify playlist to the plex playlist.
-(Not yet implemented)
 - `append_new`: Append only those matched tracks from the spotify playlist to the plex playlist that are not already in there.
-(Not yet implemented)
 - `from_scratch`: Create a new plex playlist with the matched spotify tracks.

 ##### `create_new_plex_playlist:`